peter88213/nvhelp-de/source/writing.rst

 The following example shows how to add a chapter with *Writer*:

 .. figure:: _images/writing07.png
-   :alt: LibreOffice Writer screenshot
+   :alt: LibreOffice Writer Screenshot

-   LibreOffice Writer screenshot: It doesn't matter what the new chapter is Titeld
+   LibreOffice Writer Screenshot: It doesn't matter what the new chapter is Titeld

 Zurück in *novelibre*, you see a new chapter and a new section.
 Since